Using the right coffee beans when making espresso coffee in a Moka pot is imperative.

 If you enjoy your espresso having a very natural, almost earthy taste, Indonesian coffee beans are the right choice for you.
 One single-origin Indonesian bean stands out above the other types of Arabica beans.

-That bean comes in the form of this Sulawesi Kalossi coffee (available on Amazon).
+That bean comes in the form of this Sulawesi Kalossi coffee.
 The beans can only be found growing on the island of Sulawesi in Indonesia from trees that are more than 250 years old.

 Sulawesi Kalossi Coffee